heremaps/here-interactive-map-layer-examples/README.md

 __[Source Code](examples/clustering) - [Live Map](https://heremaps.github.io/here-interactive-map-layer-examples/examples/clustering/index.html)__

-Interactive Map Layers offer the capability to retrieve statistical information for the data stored in the layer.
+Interactive map layers offer the capability to retrieve statistical information for the data stored in the layer.
 Both hexagonal and square grid clustering are supported.

-The example shows how Interactive Map Layer is used to demonstrate the density of supermarket coverage in the UK.
-The supermarket retail points are stored in an Interactive Map Layer.
+The example shows how interactive map layers are used to demonstrate the density of supermarket coverage in the UK.
+The supermarket retail points are stored in an interactive map layer.
 The layer is then queried to retrieve the individual points, the density of all supermarkets, and the density of each supermarket chain.

 ### Spatial and Property Search

-Features stored in Interactive Map Layers can be retrieved by spatial and/or property search queries.
-The spatial search query could be used to retrieve features that intersect a given point, line or area.
+Features stored in interactive map layers can be retrieved by spatial and/or property search queries.
+The spatial search query can be used to retrieve features that intersect a given point, line or area.
 This is provided to the API as a GeoJSON geometry.
 Additionally, a radius parameter defined in meters could be specified.

-The property search query could be used to retrieve features that have a property value that matches a given value.
+The property search query can be used to retrieve features that have a property value that matches a given value.
 It is possible to search for numeric ranges, to query multiple property values, and to combine the queries using logical operators.
 Property search can be combined with requests for tile, bounding box and spatial search.

 #### Example 1